![]() |

 Areas of interest:

-Team work, non-verbal communication, web design, culture and technology, methods of learning and techniques.
+Team and group communication, non-verbal communication, web design, culture and technology, methods of learning and techniques, design theory.

 I teach the following courses: